CUB-Computational-Tools/syllabus/docs/syallbus.md

    - run `source deactivate` (mac & linux) / `deactivate` (windows) to leave the virtual environment again
 - RStudio:
   - double click the `project.Rproj` file in your repository folder or navigate to it from the project menu in the upper right corner of RStudio
+  - **troubleshooting note** on using python inside RMarkdown files:
+  - this does NOT work reliably with RStudio versions < 1.2.900, [preview of the newest version of RStudio](https://www.rstudio.com/products/rstudio/download/preview/) is recommended
-  - **troubleshooting note** on using python inside RMarkdown files: MacOS users may need to expose their path so the proper python version is found and used, do this by running the following command from your terminal:
+  - MacOS users may need to expose their path so the proper python version is found and used, do this by running the following command from your terminal:
   - `echo -e "#expose bash PATH to R\nPATH=$PATH" >>  ~/.Renviron`

 #### Python